jbock-java/simple-component/README.md

 * Works with both `javax.inject.Inject` or `jakarta.inject.Inject`.
 * Includes its own copy of the JSR-330 annotations, excluding `@Scope` and `@Singleton`, so you don't *have* to depend on one of these.
 * Allows injection into static method.
 * No typecasts in generated code.
-Yes, dagger may generate unnecessary typecasts if some of your beans are package-private, even if they are in the same package as the component.
+Yes, dagger does this, if some of your beans are package-private.
+Yikes.
 * Generates only the component implementation and nothing else, so it doesn't bloat your jar as much.

 The new feature, "injection into static method" is only allowed if the method's return value matches the type of the enclosing class.